chkware/chkware.github.io/docs/references/testcase-reference.md

 - Currently JSON response is only supported type for assertions.
 :::

-The Testcase specification format is how anyone express one or more Testcase/s for a given Http specification.
+The Testcase specification format is how anyone express one or more Testcase(s) for a given Http specification.
 Following is the full reference to write Testcase specification file.

 ## Testcase specification